leoleg/Win-ServicesGuidelineChecker/README.md

 # Win-ServicesGuidelineChecker

-Powershell scripts to check your corporate environment services on Windows Server 2016 whether they match Security Guideline GuideLine.
+Powershell scripts to check your corporate environment services on Windows Server 2016 whether they match Security Guideline.
+Those script are used for Security Hardening Windows systems.

 Best practices were prepared by Microsoft: https://docs.microsoft.com/en-us/windows-server/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server.